APrettyCoolProgram/card-game-decklists/formats/new-historic/ruiner.md

 # Ruiner
 > Dumb, annoying deck that mills the shit out of your opponent.
+If I had to play against this, I would immediately condede.

 ```
 Deck
 23 Ruin Crab (ZNR) 75
-10 Island (SLD) 102
+10 Island (ANA) 3
 7 Fabled Passage (ELD) 244

 Sideboard
 ```

 ## Archive